reusin/miniature-octo-parakeet/tutorials/Common Commands.md

-<h2>A few sample commands</h2>
+<h2>Redis - CRUD commands</h2>

 <p>Redis allows atomic operations on the datstructures stored, like appending to a string; incrementing the value in a hash; pushing an element to a list; computing set intersection, union and difference; or getting the member with highest ranking in a sorted set.
-The following section will provide instructions to perform a few simple commands</p>
+The following section will provide documentation to perform basic CRUD commands with string values</p>

 <h3>Set Operation </h3>
 <p>Command Pattern: <code>SET key value</code></p>